jbaron/cats/README.md

 The easiest way to start using CATS it to follow these simple steps:

-* In case you haven't already installed nodewebkit on your machine, do that first.
-In case you have nodejs installed, you can install nodewebkit by typing the following command (using npm, the node package manager):
+* In case you haven't already installed NW.js (previously known as node-webkit) on your machine, do that first.
+In case you have nodejs installed, you can install
+  NW.js by typing the following command (using npm, the node package manager):

-        npm install -g nodewebkit
+        npm install -g nw

-  Alternatively you can download Nodewebkit from the following page: [Nodewebkit downloads](https://github.com/rogerwang/node-webkit).
+  Alternatively you can download NW.js from the following page: [NW.js downloads](http://nwjs.io).

 * Download the CATS binary package (it is a file called cats-x.y.z.nw).
 There are two versions available, a stable version meant for daily work and an unstable version if you want to try out the latest and greatest features.